 All feminisms are united in the fight against patriarchy (if little else).

-Patriarchy is a system which can both oppress and liberate, both male and female.
+Patriarchy is a system that can both oppress and liberate both males and females.
 It is the human fitness landscape.

 This isn't because women are selfish gold diggers or men shallow aesthetes.
 Sexual dimorphism and the sexual division of labour are not patriarchically imposed tyrannies.
-They are an elegant and pragmatic solution for a species who have uniquely helpless infants with unprecedentedly long childhoods.
-This dynamic between the sexes, of team work and strong pair bonds, is one of the foundations of our success as a species.
+They are an elegant and pragmatic solution for a species that has uniquely helpless infants with unprecedentedly long childhoods.
+This dynamic between the sexes, of teamwork and strong pair bonds, is one of the foundations of our success as a species.
 The survival of offspring is at the centre of this—whether we choose to have children or not.
-The sexes simply cannot be understood except in light of one another and the reason we evolved to cooperate; offspring.
+The sexes simply cannot be understood except in light of one another and the reason we evolved to cooperate: offspring.
 It will continue to be so for as long as we remain human.

-This past year, one of the the most iconic women of the 20th century, the radical feminist and intellectual, Germaine Greer, was denied a platform to speak at a UK university.
+This past year, one of the most iconic women of the 20th century, the radical feminist and intellectual, Germaine Greer, was denied a platform to speak at a UK university.
 Her crime?
 Greer does not reject biology wholesale and, while she respects the egalitarian rights of men who want to transition and live and love as a woman, she insists this doesn't actually make them biologically women; they remain trans-women.
-For this she was stripped of the right to speak, verbally abused and labelled a bigot.
-The middle class, socialist feminist Laurie Penny went so far as to cast Greer in the same light as people who want to murder homosexuals.
+For this, she was stripped of the right to speak, verbally abused, and labeled a bigot.
+The middle-class, socialist feminist Laurie Penny went so far as to cast Greer in the same light as people who want to murder homosexuals.